fhessman/scientific-snap/README.md

 The purpose of this git project is to give a home for the collection of such resources as well as to collect examples of how such projects can be done.

 E. Modrow and F.V.
 Hessman (2020-SEP-03)

+---

+## Installation

+You can retrieve the whole package using the usual git methods, but then you'll be downloading all of the example documents and their images as well.
+If you are only interested in the blocks and/or Sprites, make your way to where the XML files are listed.
+DO NOT try to download using the shown link: it points to a further HTML file, not to the XML file itself.
+Press the link and you'll see the beginnings of the XML.
+Press the "Raw" button so that only the XML is displayed in your window and save this text as your <tt>\*.xml</tt> file.